joazeiro/COP4331-SmallProject/README.md

-# COP4331 Small Project - Contact Manage Application
+# COP4331 Small Project - Contact Manager Application

 </br>This repository will be used for Group 6's COP 4331 Small Project, which will be a contact manager application developed using the LAMP Stack (Linux, Apache, MySQL, and PHP). </br></br>